toladata/Knowledgebase/6-programs/program-guide.md

 **Why capture sector data?**

 Linking a program to a single or multiple sector is a great way of classifying your data.
-As you select or tag a sector to your program you can easily using this as a filter to run different analyses and generate reports.
+As you select or tag a sector to your program you can easily use this as a filter to run different analyses and generate reports.

 **Adding sectors**

 Sectors are important in tagging and filtering your program by specific themes.
-Examples of sectors can be health, agriculture, economic development, food security etc. Sectors can be linked to your program and this is how you add it:
+Examples of sectors are: health, agriculture, economic development, food security.
+Sectors can be linked to your program and this is how you add it:

 ![](https://lh6.googleusercontent.com/kQqDewbVqBwlWS-ZOjYqvJo4dHzKdSI336F66uOB--4WRJqkl3a5WNVGy_arjzQ6NsvUzZh_wwjze2LEWA6dQjt8gnUTN_ChTeLja9a7iyLdeL_6_nrEwUwhke_dLnCg_LCVez22)